 Mice and Mystics is a cooperative game, which means it is definitely solo friendly.
 However, you will need to control four mice in a typical scenario.
-You will also need to operate all of the enemy characters, who take move and attack according to a set of enemy rules.
+You will also need to operate all of the enemy characters, who move and attack according to a set of enemy rules.

 The game is not complex enough for this to be a major problem, but if you prefer "pure" solo games in which you play only one character, then be aware that M&M won't provide that experience.